Paul Murphy (Kerry Gaelic footballer)

 Paul Murphy (born 2 August 1991) is an Irish Gaelic footballer who plays for the Rathmore club and at senior level for the Kerry county team since 2014.
-He usually plays as a midfielder of centre half forward.
+He usually plays as a wing back.
 He has captained Kerry.
 He won an All Star Award in 2014 and received a nomination in 2016.

 Murphy started the 2014 All-Ireland Senior Football Championship Final at right half back and received the man of the match award.